AnshulSaini17/Geneformer_finetuning/README.md

 ### CUDA Not Available

-The code automatically falls back to CPU (slower but works).
+Code automatically uses CPU if no GPU found (slower but works).

 ### Data Loading Issues